koog1000/vscode-fossil/README.md

 on your computer and add it to your `$PATH`.

 ### Build Steps
-1. `git clone` repository and place it in your VSCode extension folder (~/.vscode/extensions/ or similar).
+1. `git clone` repository anywhere on your filesystem.
-2. `npm install` from clone directory to install local dependencies
+2. `npm install` from clone directory to install local dependencies.
 3. `npm run compile` to build extension.
+4. press `F5` to run the extension.

 # Acknowledgements